$17

 Bachelor's Degree in Journalism from Long Island University

-Bachelor's Degree in Mathematics from Drury University
+Bachelor's Degree in Social Sciences from Florida State University

 Bachelor's Degree in Spanish Language and Literature from University of California, Berkeley